 Confidentiality and protection of customer data are some of the elements of a certified (sworn) translator’s professional ethics.
 Translation services are services based on trust, which is why all entities and individuals cooperating with EngLaw can be sure that their data are processed in a secure manner, and that the texts submitted are subject to the obligation of confidentiality.
 Providing personal data is voluntary, but in some cases necessary to fulfil the order.
-By submitting an enquiry, including a document for quotation, or ordering a translation, proofreading or other language or training service, you consent to the processing of personal data in accordance with the following clause.
+By submitting an enquiry, including a document for quotation (also through the contact form), or ordering a translation, proofreading or other language or training service, you consent to the processing of personal data in accordance with the following clause.
 In the case of any doubts as regards submitting an inquiry or any specific requirements (an NDA, etc.) or reservations, please contact me by phone or include the relevant information in your email message.

 In connection with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, relating to the protection of personal data (GDPR), below is an information clause regarding data processing.